michaelerobertsjr/react-towel/readme.md

 3. View the page
 5. Profit?

-Checkout an example be viewing the source for: [react-towel.surge.sh](http://react-towel.surge.sh)
+Checkout an example by viewing the source for: [react-towel.surge.sh](http://react-towel.surge.sh)